evanca/quick-portfolio/index.md

 ### Education

 #### Master in  Big Data and Data Science (2021 - 2022)
-- I won a scholarship from Latam [IDEO](https://becas.universidadviu.com/becas-ideo/)
+- I won a scholarship from Latam [IDEO 🔗](https://becas.universidadviu.com/becas-ideo/)
 - International University of Valencia - Spain

 #### Diploma in Data Science (2020)